Who is Credit Bureau of the South?

 Is Credit Bureau of the South legit or a scam?

 Credit Bureau of the South is a legitimate company.
-However, they may repeatedly spam call, text, or email you.
+However, the agency may employ aggressive tactics to collect debts, such as frequent calls, emails, or texts.

 How can I remove Credit Bureau of the South from my credit report?